(Why it happens and what actually helped in my home)

 He panicked.

-He hid behind the couch, started shaking and refused to come out until the vacuum was off.
+He hid behind the couch, started shaking and refused to

 At that moment, I realized something important.